 The overall Home of the Year winner is awarded to a home that captures a moment in time: they aren’t always the grandest, though there have been plenty of those over the years too.
 They are pure expressions of architectural thought, a unique intersection between a client’s brief and the designer’s vision.

-Finalists are announced in the April/May issue of HOME.
-On sale 5 April.
+Judging commences; finalists announced in the February/March issue of HOME.

 Awards presentation event and announcement of winners.

-HOME’s Home of the Year Special hits the shelves.
+HOME’s Home of the Year Special (April/May issue) hits the shelves.
 All winners are publicly announced and published in this issue.

 In this travelogue, we followed the Home of the Year 2021 judges for a week in mid-March as they embarked on ambitious architectural journey around New Zealand.